UmurDenizDikmen/Netflix-Clone/README.md

 ![image](./public/images/screenshot-image.png)

-This is a repository for a FullStack Netflix Clone tutorial using React, NextJS, TailwindCSS & Prisma & MongoDb
+This is a repository for a FullStack Netflix Clone using React, NextJS, TailwindCSS & Prisma & MongoDb